Kenneth G. Webster - Director

 7745 Washington Blvd, Jessup MD 20745

-Sole source and emergencies are not required to be procured in normal processes.
+Sole source and emergencies do not follow the same requirements as normal competitive procurement processes.
 Furthermore, certain commodities and services are also exempt from the normal procurement process.

 Any number of verbal quotes are used for procurement of commodities equal or less than $5,000.
 At least two quotes are required for purchases over $5,000 and less than or equal to $15,000.